fetchai/agents-aea/docs/core-components.md

 Connections wrap an external SDK or API and manage messaging.
 As such, they allow the agent to connect to an external service with an exposed Python SDK/API.

-The module `connections/base.py` contains the abstract class which define a `Connection`.
-A `Connection` acts as a bridge to the SDK or API to be wrapped, and is responsible for translating between the framework specific `Envelope` with its contained `Message` and the external service.
+The module `connections/base.py` contains two abstract classes which define a `Channel` and a `Connection`.
+A `Connection` contains one `Channel`, which acts as a bridge to the SDK or API to be wrapped.
+The `Channel` is responsible for translating between the framework specific `Envelope` with its contained `Message` and the external service.

 The framework provides a number of default connections.